-Bone Marrow sample following bone marrow transplant and then at 3 monthly intervals until 2 years post bone marrow transplant or until relapse.
+3-5ml bone marrow aspirate in EDTA to be sent at 3 monthly intervals from 3 months post-transplant until 2 years post-transplant or relapse.

+At relapse

-At relapse: We hope that relapse will be infrequent, but if it does occur, we would be pleased to receive a specimen of bone marrow (3-5ml, in EDTA) so that we can identify whether or not the relapse has originated, or not, from the Ig-TCR confirmed clone which we have been using as an MRD marker.
+We hope that relapse will be infrequent, but if it does occur, we would be pleased to receive a specimen (3-5mlbone marrow aspirate in EDTA, or peripheral blood 30-50ml in EDTA if WCC > $30x \ 10^9$ /l) so that we can identify whether or not the relapse has originated, or not, from the Ig-TCR confirmed clone which we have been using as an MRD marker.